The Conduit towers over Khael-Vorath in Signal Decay

 The Signal Apex

-Above the caustic layer, where the atmosphere thinned to near-vacuum and the air would strip lung tissue in minutes, the Architect structures breached the sky.
+Above the caustic atmospheric layer, where the air thinned to near-vacuum and would strip lung tissue in minutes, the Architect structures breached the sky.

 The entire planet was an antenna.

-Every Changed individual who reached the Apex reported the same thing: clarity.
-The headaches stopped.
-The nosebleeds stopped.
-The fragmented half-language that had plagued them since their neural pathways began growing resolved into something comprehensible.
-Up here, close to the source, the Signal was not noise.
+Every Changed individual who had reached the Apex reported the same experience.
+Clarity.
+The chronic headaches and the nosebleeds and the fragmented half-language that had plagued them since their neural growth began resolved, at altitude and close to the source, into something that was not noise.

 It was language.